-The Electriq PowerPod comes in four different DC-coupled models: the PowerPod 13.4, 20.1, 26.8, and 33.5.
+The Electriq PowerPod comes in four different DC-coupled models (with the ability to make them AC-coupled): the PowerPod 13.4, 20.1, 26.8, and 33.5.
 All PowerPod models are modular, meaning they can be stacked together to create even larger, more powerful battery systems.

 Two important metrics to keep in mind when comparing the PowerPod to other home storage options are power and usable capacity.
 Power (measured in kilowatts, or kW) determines the maximum amount of electricity that can be output at a single time, while usable capacity (measured in kilowatt-hours, or kWh) is a measure of the maximum amount of electricity stored in your battery on a full charge.
 The largest PowerPod 33.5 boasts a maximum power rating of 5.5 kW to go along with 28.5 kWh of usable capacity.
 The smallest PowerPod model, the 13.4, offers 4.5 kW of power and 11.4 kWh of usable capacity.

 Think of your battery like water running through a pipe.
 The usable energy capacity is the amount of water available to push through the pipe, while power is the size of the pipe itself.
 Larger pipes allow more water to flow through at once, which depletes the water faster.
 Similarly, a battery with a high power rating can deliver more electricity at one time, but will burn through its stored energy faster too.